 Trevor Alveshere / Dakota Student

-Aimee Coons is an a&c writer for the Dakota Student.
+Devon Abler is the A&C editor for the Dakota Student.
 She can be reached at [email protected]